mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 (same as similar iptables rules), as that "myapp.service" cgroup with a long path does not exist yet.

-Both rules use xt_cgroup kernel module that - when looking at the packet - actually matches cgroup ID, and not the path string, and does not update those IDs dynamically when cgroups are created/removed in any way.
+Both nft/ipt rules use xt_cgroup kernel module that - when looking at the packet - actually matches numeric cgroup ID, and not the path string, and does not update those IDs dynamically when cgroups are created/removed in any way.

 This means that: